8 Amazing Rooibos Tea Benefits You Didn’t Know About

 Step 1: Prepare Tea Leaves

 If you are using a rooibos tea bag, simply brew according to the directions.
-If you are brewing rooibos tea from loose leaves, aim for one heaping teaspoon of leaves for every 8 ounces of water.
+If you are brewing loose leaf rooibos tea, aim for one heaping teaspoon of leaves for every 8 ounces of water.
 In between uses, make sure to store tea leaves in a dark, airtight container to preserve the flavor and aroma profiles.

 Step 2: Prepare Water